pmndrs/react-three-a11y/README.md

 ## Provide a description of the currenlty focused / hovered element

-Your A11y component will provide a description to the screen reader users on focus / hover as long as you provide it to the description attribute.
+When using the `description` prop, the `A11y` component will provide a description to the screen reader users on focus/hover.
-Optionnaly, you can also show the description to the user when he hover it by setting showAltText={true}.
+Optionally, you can also show the description to the user on hover by setting `showAltText={true}`.

 ```jsx
   import { A11yAnnouncer, A11y } from "@react-three/a11y"